hughobrien/zfs-remote-mirror/README.md

 Disaster Recovery
 -----------------
-(*'Disaster'* is a strong word, and implies that real damage has been done, let's instead refer to these issues as *'difficulties'*.)

 One day, one of the following things will happen:

 * The motor in your USB drive will fail.